Radio pulses from ultra-high energy atmospheric showers as the superposition of Askaryan and geomagnetic mechanisms

 \section{Acknowledgments}

-J.A.M., W.R.C and E.Z. are supported by Ministerio de Econom\'\i a (PRI-PRIMASP-2011-1154 and FPA2012-39489),the Consolider-Ingenio 2010 CPAN Programme (CSD2007-00042) and Xunta de Galicia, Conseller\'\i a de Educaci\'on - Grupos de Referencia Competitivos (GRC2013-024), Feder Funds, Spain and Marie Curie-IRSES/EPLANET(European Particle physics Latin American NETwork).
+J.A.M., W.R.C and E.Z. are supported by Ministerio de Econom\'\i a (PRI-PRIMASP-2011-1154 and FPA2012-39489),the Consolider-Ingenio 2010 CPAN Programme (CSD2007-00042) and Xunta de Galicia, Conseller\'\i a de Educaci\'on - Grupos de Referencia Competitivos (GRC2013-024), Feder Funds, Spain and Marie Curie-IRSES/EPLANET(European Particle physics Latin American NETwork), European Union 7th Framework Program, Grant No. PIRSES-2009-GA-246806.
 H.S. is supported by Office of Science, U.S. Department of Energy and N.A.S.A.
 We thank CESGA (Centro de Supercomputaci\'on de Galicia) for computing resources.